TDEE Calculator

 TEF is the amount of energy or calories the body uses to digest, absorb, and process foods.
 It is a small percentage of an average daily energy expenditure, typically ranging from 5 to 15 percent.

-The study has shown that Dietary-induced thermogenesis is influenced by factors such as the type and amount of food consumed, metabolized nutrients, and the metabolic rate.
+The study has shown that factors such as the type and amount of food consumed, metabolized nutrients, and metabolic rate influence dietary-induced thermogenesis.

-Compared to Basal Metabolic Rate (BMR) and activity level, TEF has a relatively smaller impact on TDEE calculations.
-TEF is usually not considered when calculating TDEE.
+TEF has a relatively smaller impact on TDEE calculations than BMR and activity level.
+Therefore, it is usually not considered when calculating TDEE.

 Protein, for example, has a far larger thermic effect than dietary fat since it is more difficult to process.